munagalasandeep99/DevOps_Project/README.md

 ```

 ## deliverables
-- Application code and kubernetes manifests:
-  the applcation code is present in Application_code file and manifest-files repectively in above repository
+<h>Application code and kubernetes manifests</h>: the applcation code is present in Application_code file and Kubernetes-Manifests-file repectively above

-- how to access the front end
+<h> how to access the front end <h>
-I have used domain to access the frontend which is mentioned in the ingress.yaml file, i hosted a domain in route 53, you can access just by using the domain name, if you donot want to use domain name then open the /manifest-files/ingress.yml file and remove the host part then you can access it via load balancer generated by ingress
+I have used domain to access the frontend which is mentioned in the ingress.yaml file, i hosted a domain in route 53, you can access just by using the domain name, if you donot want to use domain name the open the /Kubernetes-Manifests-file/ingress.yml file in remove the host part then you can access it via load balancer generated by ingress

 ```shell
 apiVersion: networking.k8s.io/v1